2021–22 Tunisian Ligue Professionnelle 1: Positions by round

 The table lists the positions of teams after each week of matches.
 In order to preserve chronological evolvements, any postponed matches are not included to the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.

 Clubs season-progress

 Goals scored per round

-This graph represents the number of goals scored during each round:
+This graph represented the number of goals scored during each round: